 On September 27, 2016, the Planning and Sustainability Commission (PSC) held the first of several work sessions on the Central City 2035 (CC2035) Plan Proposed Draft.
-Up first?
-Appropriate heights in historic districts and how some of the Central City’s iconic views should be protected.
+At that meeting they discussed appropriate heights in historic districts and how some of the Central City’s iconic views should be protected.

 Height limits for new buildings in historic districts

 Proposed new regulations include reductions to allowed building heights in historic districts to ensure new development is compatible with the character of older structures.
 The Proposed Draft also removes the option to achieve bonus height in all historic districts in the Central City.

 Here’s a breakdown of the PSC decisions.

 - Generally, public comments supported reducing heights in New Chinatown/Japantown and NW 13th Avenue historic districts.

 PSC Action: In response to testimony, the PSC supported the proposed recommendations to reduce heights, with a small amendment to allow an additional 25 feet of height in the NW 13th Avenue Historic District south of Hoyt Street.